kwstat/agridat/cran-comments.md

   Datasets (2:21, 7:14)
   multi (9:5)

-## Downstream dependencies

-None

 ## License change

-Changed license to: CC BY-SA 4.0 + file LICENSE.note (similar to igraphdata).
+Changed license to: CC BY-SA 4.0 + file LICENSE.note (similar to igraphdata package).

 The contents of the LICENSE.note file: